 I like symbols, and Warsaw is one of them – the city is a phoenix reborn from ashes!
 During the Nazi occupation, Warsaw lost 700,000 people and 85% of its buildings.
 After the war, almost all buildings of historical importance were reconstructed.
 In 1980, the Historic Centre of Warsaw was designated a UNESCO World Heritage Site as “an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century”.
 It is really fantastic!

 I have been to Warsaw countless times and this is the city I admire most in Europe.
 Its cozy Old Town, beautiful parks, American-looking center with spectacular skyscrapers – I love everything in it!

 Knowing foreign languages is always great!
 My native language is Lithuanian (closely related to neighboring Latvian and more distantly to Slavic, Germanic, and other European languages) but I speak fluent Polish therefore when I am in Warsaw I feel at home.
 Varsovians are some of the kindest people I have ever met!

-I hope you enjoyed my guide on what to do in Warsaw!
+I hope you enjoyed my guide on what to do in Warsaw.
 Please share it with your friends on your social media.
-Here are a few more informative and interesting articles that I recommend you read next:
+Here are a few more articles that I recommend you read next: